cplAloysius/Aloysius_Room_Automation/README.md

 ## iOS Application

-Now that the hardware set up, I needed an app to interact with my web server to control all the appliances from my phone.
+Now that the hardware was set up, I needed an app to interact with my web server to control all the appliances from my phone.
 Since I use an iPhone, I decided to create the app on Xcode with Swift.

 I kept the design of the app basic, similar to the iOS settings app.
 I used switches for the lights, fan and air conditioner and sliders for the fan and door to handle their different states.